-It is a trap that many nutrition enthusiasts tend to fall into.
+But it’s also a trap that many nutrition enthusiasts tend to fall into.

-No, these are real foods with a massive variety of trace nutrients.
+These are real foods with a massive variety of trace nutrients.

 The vitamins and minerals, the ones you can also get from a cheap multivitamin, are just a small part of the total amount of nutrients in foods.

 Therefore, supplements cannot match the variety of nutrients you get from real foods.

 However, many supplements can be beneficial, especially those that contain nutrients that are generally lacking in the diet, like vitamin D.

 But no amount of supplements will ever make up for a bad diet.
 Not a chance.